Liu2k5/library/README.md

 ## Database Initialization
 - The file `backend/inittialData.sql` contains sample tables and seed data.
 Spring Boot automatically runs it on startup for embedded databases.
-- For a production SQL Server instance, create a database and run the script manually, or let Spring Boot execute it by setting `spring.datasource.initialize=true` in `application.properties`.

 ---